wdalmut/simple-mvc/documentation/events.md

 The `loop.startup` and the `loop.shutdown` have the `Application` object as first parameter.

-The `pre.dispatch` and `post.dispatch` have the `Router` object as first parameter.
+The `pre.dispatch` hook has the `Route` object as first parameter and the `Application` object as second.

-The `pre.dispatch` has the `application` object that is useful if you want to interact with the layout or other bootstrapped resources.
+The `post.dispatch` hook has the `Controller` object as first paramter.

  * The router object is useful for modify the application flow.